FinnishCustoms-SuomenTulli/account-monitoring-system/README_EN.md

       <td >TransactionFieldCode</td>
       <td >

 Used if requesting separately requested additional information to be returned in the response in addition to the basic information.
-List of additional information that can be included in the response if needed: [TransactionFieldCode](#6-3) </td>
+List of additional information that can be included in the response if needed: [TransactionFieldCode](#6-3).
+Notice that it is not possible to request CdtLine/Amt field without CdtLine/Incl field. </td>
     </tr>
   </tbody>
 </table>